wei-hao-chu/1800_202530_BBY23/README.md

-# Elmo Hikes
+# PathFinder

 ## Overview

-Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
+PathFinder is a client-side JavaScript web application that helps users discover and explore their career paths.

 Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.